bespoke-code/CarND-P4-Advanced-Lane-Finding/writeup_report.md

 The steps taken in the video frame processing are the same as discussed in the previous section.

+The processing pipeline also makes use of lane line queues for line sanitation.
+Code present inside [line_util.py](./line_util.py) defines a Line Queue which can hold up to 5 consecutive good lane line coefficient triplets.

+If the currently detected left and/or right lines deviate a lot (are not similar to the previously detected ones), the current lane line coefficients are replaced with the mean coefficients calculated using the coefficients present inside the queue.
+This operation is done for both lines, although each line is treated separately.
+This smoothes the video output and discards badly detected lines, which improves performance.

 A resulting video file showing the pipeline performance can be found [here](./generated_project_video.mp4).